Ali Ahmed Karti: Post 2019 Sudanese coup d'état

 After the events of the 2019 Sudanese coup d'état, on 17 March 2020, the Sudanese prosecutor's office ordered his arrest for his role in the 1989 coup d'état which brought Omar al-Bashir to power.
 It said in a statement that his assets would be frozen.

 After the death of al-Zubeir Mohamed al-Hassan, Kharti became secretary general of the Sudanese Islamic Movement in June 2021.
 He was elected in a secret meeting by its Shura council.
 Karti is alleged to have supported the 2021 Sudanese coup d'état in October.
+Furthermore, Karti is considered a prominent figure in the Sudanese Islamic Movement, which comprises the U.S. sanctioned Sudanese Muslim Brotherhood.

+Rejectionist Stance in Sudanese Peace Talks

+Ali Ahmed Karti has consistently rejected international peace initiatives and ceasefire efforts throughout the Sudan conflict.
+U.S. officials sanctioned Karti in 2023 for actively obstructing negotiations aimed at reaching a ceasefire, while he publicly denounced Quad-led mediation efforts as “blatant interference” in Sudan’s internal affairs.
+His alignment with hardline Islamist factions and support for Burhan’s refusal to negotiate with the RSF have made Karti widely associated with an uncompromising and rejectionist approach to the war.

 International sanctions

 In September 2023, the United States imposed sanctions on Karti, accusing him of undermining the transition to a civil administration in Sudan since 2019.
 It also accused him undermining peace efforts between the Sudanese Armed Forces and the Rapid Support Forces in the War in Sudan.
 Both the disbanded National Congress Party and the Sudanese Islamic Movement challenged the sanctions, and claimed pride could be derived from them.

 In April 2024 Canada also imposed sanctions on Karti.
 On 24 June 2024, the EU Council imposed personal sanctions on Karti for his continuous efforts to obstruct peace process between the SAF and the RSF as well as derailing Sudan's transition to civilian-led democracy.